 For the 2020/21 tax year (taxes payable December 1, 2020 through November 30, 2021), the grievance period has ended.
 General grievance complaints will not be accepted by the Assessor’s Office until May 1, 2021.

 The first step in the process of challenging your real property assessment is to convert the assessment of a parcel of property to its market value, bearing in mind that the assessment is a fraction, or a percentage, of the market value.
 Once converted, we call this the Market Value Indicated by the Assessment, or, simply, the Indicated Market Value.

 This Indicated Market Value is determined by dividing the real property assessment by the Town’s 2020 Residential Assessment Ratio (RAR) of .63%.
-The RAR is revised annually by New York State and the RAR for the upcoming tax year is typically set in May.
+The RAR is adjusted annually by New York State and the RAR is typically set in March of each year.

 The next step in attempting to lower the taxes on a parcel of property is to determine the potential market value, of the property as if it was sold on the open market on July 1, 2019.